Sajujya/tswd-portfolio-sajujya/visualizing-government-debt.md

 <div class="flourish-embed flourish-bar-chart-race" data-src="visualisation/14973063"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

 ### Explanation

+1. So, at this point, I know how the debt-toGDP ratio has changed for each country from 1995-2021.
+However, I wanted to understand what were the worst-performing countries for each year.
+Since we did not yet do a country-year specific Top-N Analysis, I had the idea of creating a bar chart race graphic!

-1. Here, I started with modifying the data in Excel to create a Pivot table, with the columns as the year values and the rows as the country codes.
+2. I started with modifying the data in Excel to create a Pivot table, with the columns as the year values and the rows as the country codes.
 The value in each cell would now correspond to the value of the debt-to-GDP ratio for that country for that year.

-2. I imported this data into flourish and started off with a bar-chart race template to create the current visualization.
+3. I imported this data into flourish and started off with a bar-chart race template to create the current visualization.

-3. As a sidenote, I would have wanted to color the chart differently.
+4. As a sidenote, I would have wanted to color the chart differently.
 Ideally, I would have wanted a gray-to-red diverging color scale to get the point across that highesr ratios of debt-to-GDP are a sign of failing economies.
 However, current;y, I do not think that Flourish offers that flexibility in terms of colors.

+### Findings

+Among many other things, we find that

+1. In the late 1990s, the countries with the highest debt-to-GDP ratio were mostly European countries like Italy and Belgium.
+2. However, from early 2000s, with the opening up the Japanese econommy, their debt-to-GD ratio soared high.
+3. Additionally, the debt-to-GDP ratio for Greece increased at a tremendous speed from the early 2010s, which finally led to the Greece Debt Crisis!

 # Comparing and Contrasing the Visualizations

 | Bar Chart | Grid of Line Charts | Bar Chart Race |